learn-co-curriculum/evaluating-regression-lines-lab/README.md

 ```

 The trace represents the error line above.
 The data in `x` and `y` represent the starting point and ending point of the error line.
 Note that the x value is the same for the starting and ending point, just as it is for each vertical line.
 It's just the y values that differ - representing the actual value and the expected value.
-The mode of the trace equals `'line'`.
+The mode of the trace equals `'lines'`.

 ```python